pradoprojects/pradoprojects/README.md

 #### *_But why GitHub?_*

 > Because it’s collaborative, cross-functional, adaptive, accessible, user-centered, and project-oriented!
-All the things I strive to be as a Researcher and Designer.❤✌
+All the things I strive to be as a Researcher and Designer.✌

 <br>